The Miami Valley School: Head of School Jay Scheurle (2013–2018)

 Jay Scheurle, formerly Head of School at Chesapeake Academy in Maryland, assumed MVS' headship in 2013.
 Major developments during Scheurle's tenure involved an emphasis on codifying and describing the school's signature pedagogy, the Immersion Method.

-Head of School Elizabeth Cleary (2018–present)
+Head of School Elizabeth Cleary (2018–2023)

 Elizabeth Cleary was installed as MVS' seventh Head of School in 2018, becoming the first woman to hold the position.
 In August 2022, Cleary announced that she would leave MVS at the end of the academic year.
 In December 2022, the school's board of trustees announced that David Long, currently of The Galloway School, would take over as MVS' Head of School for the 2023-2024 school year.

+Head of School David Long (2023–present)

+David Long became Miami Valley School's eighth Head of School in 2023 and was selected by the MVS Board of Trustees.

 Athletics

 The Miami Valley School competes in the Metro Buckeye Conference.
 MVS currently fields boys' and girls' teams in the following varsity sports: